-Anxiety can be triggered when we are dealing with difficult situations and recovery from Covid-19 presents many challenges.
+Anxiety can be triggered when we are dealing with difficult situations and recovery from COVID-19 presents many challenges.
 Most commonly anxiety is experienced in response to breathlessness and worry.
 Common symptoms include:

-- ◆ Physical You may experience restlessness, a racing heartbeat, perspiration, nausea, shakiness, rapid breathing, dizziness and more frequent visits to the toilet.
-How can I tell if I'm experiencing panic? - ◆ Thoughts Anxiety often presents with negative thought processes such as 'Something bad is going to happen' or 'I may have a panic attack'.
+- Physical You may experience restlessness, a racing heartbeat, perspiration, nausea, shakiness, rapid breathing, dizziness and more frequent visits to the toilet. - ◆ Thoughts Anxiety often presents with negative thought processes such as 'Something bad is going to happen' or 'I may have a panic attack'.
 You may think there is something really wrong with you or that you'll make a fool of yourself.

-- Emotions You may feel worry, dread, fear, panic or embarassment more easily and often. - ♦ Behaviours You may find yourself avoiding situations you associate with panic preferring to 'hide away'.
+- Emotions You may feel worry, dread, fear, panic or embarassment more easily and often. - Behaviours You may find yourself avoiding situations you associate with panic preferring to 'hide away'.
 You may find yourself seeking reassurance more from others and doing things that make you feel 'safe'.